 You’re probably aware that a poor diet, lack of exercise and smoking can harm your heart, lungs, kidneys and other parts of the body.
 But did you know the same lifestyle choices that impact your body can also affect your brain?

 High blood pressure, high cholesterol, diabetes and obesity have all been linked to Alzheimer’s disease and other types of dementia.

-“Over time, many medical conditions can be really hard on your brain health because your body can only tolerate so much,” says Dr. Bixby.
+“Over time, many medical conditions can be really hard on your brain health because your body can only tolerate so much,” says Dr. Vaysbrot.

 There are some risk factors for dementia, like genetics, that you can’t control.
 But you can lower your risk of cognitive decline by staying physically active; maintaining a healthy weight; quitting smoking; managing stress; and keeping your blood pressure, cholesterol and blood sugar in a healthy range.

 Learning new things can prompt your brain to sprout new neurons.
-Dr. Bixby says this becomes especially important in retirement, when you should continue to be engaged somehow.
+Dr. Vaysbrot says this becomes especially important in retirement, when you should continue to be engaged somehow.

-“The social aspect of what happens when people feel heard and like they’re a part of other people’s lives is extremely important,” Dr. Bixby adds.
+“The social aspect of what happens when people feel heard and like they’re a part of other people’s lives is extremely important,” Dr. Vaysbrot adds.

 Get at least 30 minutes of exercise three times a week.
 Exercise increases oxygen to the brain, boosts brain waste disposal and stimulates your motor and sensory systems.

 “If you’re exercising, you’re exercising your brain,” Dr. Vaysbrot says.
 “If your brain is not getting oxygen from exercise and clearing this debris on a regular basis, you’re decreasing the possibility of fighting off disease and the aging process.”